-The new year has begun for the Franklin Bird Club.
-Jean has worked hard arranging for this year’s speakers.
-As always, she has gathered guests who will speak to various topics–something for everyone!
+2017 offered great speakers for the Franklin Bird Club.
+As always, Jean worked hard arranging for speakers and she gathered guests who spoke on a variety of topics–something for everyone!

 “Adventures on the Equator” by Ed and Cindy Boos.